mendix/hybrid-app-template/IPHONEX.md

 The key to designing a launch storyboard image is understanding that the edges of the image will almost certainly be cropped.
 Therefore, one should not place any important information near the edges of any images provided to the launch storyboard.
-Only the center is a safe area, and this all but guarantees that following Apple's advice of presenting an unpopulated user interface will not work well.
+Only the center is a safe area.

-Instead, the following tips should enable you to create a launch image that works across a multitude of form factors, viewports, and orientations:
+Therefore, the following tips should enable you to create a launch image that works across a multitude of form factors, viewports, and orientations:

 * Important graphics (logos, icons, titles) should be centered.
 The safe bounding region will vary, so you will need to test to ensure that the important graphics are never cropped.
-Better yet, don't supply any important graphics in the first place.
+Better yet, don't use any critical graphics on your launch storyboards in the first place.
     * You _can_ fine-tune the placement and size of these graphics, but you don't have the same fine-grained control as you did with legacy launch images.

 * Use a simple color wash.
 If you use two colors, you'll want one color to fill the top half of the image, and the second to fill the bottom half.
 If you use a gradient, you'll probably want to ensure that the middle of the gradient lines up with the center of the image.